BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_1_art.md

     material-swap configuration, and so they would be included alongside other additional materials in a dedicated additional materials file.

-Again, the best for Carlos to know for sure how his model would render was to export to GLB and view it in Babylon 3D Commerce-certified Sandbox.
+Again, the best way for Carlos to know for sure how his model would render was to export to GLB and view it in Babylon 3D Commerce-certified Sandbox.
 He was even able to use the [Inspector](https://doc.babylonjs.com/toolsAndResources/tools/inspector) to modify the gemstone material as a preview of what it would look like with another material.